 The male urinary system — which includes the kidneys, ureters, bladder and urethra — is responsible for removing waste from the body through urine.
 The kidneys, located in the rear portion of the upper abdomen, produce urine by filtering waste and fluid from the blood.

-About seven out of every 10 bladder cancers diagnosed start out at an early stage — when bladder cancer is highly treatable.
-However, even early-stage bladder cancer may recur in the bladder.
-For this reason, people with bladder cancer typically need follow-up tests for years after treatment to look for bladder cancer that recurs or advances to a higher stage.
+Most bladder cancers are diagnosed at an early stage, when the cancer is highly treatable.
+But even early-stage bladder cancers can come back after successful treatment.
+For this reason, people with bladder cancer typically need follow-up tests for years after treatment to look for bladder cancer that recurs.

 Bladder cancer signs and symptoms may include:

 - Blood in urine (hematuria), which may cause urine to appear bright red or cola colored, though sometimes the urine appears normal and blood is detected on a lab test